-The principal aim of your course is to equip you for professional life, or higher study, relevant to your current programme of study.

-To prepare you for this, the learning in your course will not take place only in the class.
-Your learning will use five methods, each supporting the others:
+The principal aim of your course is to equip you for professional life, or further study, relevant to your current programme of study.
+To prepare you for this, the learning in your course will not take place only in the scheduled class.
+Your learning will use several methods, each supporting the others:

-- Lectures will give you access to expertise and present you with the knowledge you need in your subject. - Practical tutorial or laboratory sessions will allow you to understand, apply and strengthen your skills under the guidance of a tutor. - Independent study time will let you take more control of your own learning and give you the framework that will help you to keep on learning without supervision.

-- Personal development will allow you to complement your knowledge with the specific specialised skills that meet your individual needs. - Real-life project briefs or case studies, normally provided by an organisation, will give you the opportunity to engage with employers and use your knowledge and skills to solve a real-life or a business-related problem.
+- Lectures will give you access to expertise and present you with the knowledge you need in your subject. - Practical tutorial or laboratory sessions will allow you to understand, apply and strengthen your skills under the guidance of a tutor. - Independent study time will let you take more control of your own learning and give you the framework that will help you to keep on learning without supervision. - Personal development will allow you to complement your knowledge with the specific specialised skills that meet your individual needs. - Real-life project briefs or case studies, normally provided by an organisation, will give you the opportunity to engage with employers and use your knowledge and skills to solve a real0life or a business-related problem. - Work placement, if you choose the option to do a year-long placement as part of your degree, will give you the opportunity to practice and enhance your learning from course.

 In your first year of study (called Level 4) you will make the full transition into Higher Education.
-You will develop the key core skills for Computer Science complemented with the foundations of your specific course or cognate area.
+You will develop the key core skills for Software Engineering complemented with the foundations of your specific course or pathway.
 To help this transition your course has additional classes and support sessions at this level that you will need to fully engage with so you can prepare for the advanced study that follows.

 Your second year of study (Level 5) will help you develop some autonomy.
-At this level, you will develop detailed knowledge in Computer Science and will be able to deal with more areas by yourself and in teams, reflecting on your own strengths and identifying areas to specialise in.

-Following that level, you may choose to have a year in industry (a placement year) to strengthen your understanding of industry needs through direct application of your evolving skills.
+At this level you will develop detailed knowledge in Software Engineering and will be able to deal with more areas by yourself and in teams, reflecting on your own strengths and identifying areas to specialise in.
+Following that level you may choose to have a year in industry (a placement year) to strengthen your understanding of industry needs through direct application of your evolving skills.

-In your final year of study (Level 6) you will have learned to work autonomously with your lecturers increasingly being there to support you and challenge your thinking; this is the level that completes your preparation for going into industry and further study, with an ability to handle the complexity of large-scale systems and environments and with full control of your further development needs.
+Your third year of study (Level 6) you will have learned to work autonomously with your lecturers increasingly being there to support you and challenge your thinking; this is the level that completes your preparation for going into industry and further study, with an ability to handle the complexity of large-scale systems and environments and with full control of your further development needs.